jpennors/tips_my_web/readme.md

 ```

 This will add a debug bar on the frontend and add additional logs to help you debug the app while developing.
 If you want to come back to the original configuration, set back these two params to the values they have in the `.env.example` file.

-+ admin creds
-+ enable frontend dev for more logs